TEDxCornell/temp-site/design-plan/design-journey.md

 > Note: **If you are redesigning an existing website, give us the current URL and some screenshots of the current site.** (FireFox makes it easy to take a full screenshot of a page from the context menu (right click).)
 > If you are redesigning an existing site, tell us how you plan to update the site in a significant way that meets the project's requirements.

-- Our client wants a more formal and professional look to his website.
-For this project I think it would be best to have a plain white background, with contrasting images, and with a more formal font like sans serif.
-The purpose of this website is to attract potential speakers for TEDxCornell and for viewers to learn more about what TEDxCornell is all about.
-We are planning to add more content to the existing website and potentially upgrade the presentation of it.
-We also want to add more images and change the organization of the current pages to make it more readable and appealing to the viewer.
+- Our client wants a new website for the TEDxCornell club with a more formal and professional look.
+Formal fonts like sans serif and plain white background are in our design choices.
+- The purpose of this website is to attract potential speakers for TEDxCornell and for viewers to learn more about what TEDxCornell is all about.
+Specifically, information about the club's history, members, events, and how to get involved will be provided.
+The website will also have an entry for the audience to apply as a speaker or a member.

 - https://www.tedxcornell.com/team <- Current website link for TEDxCornell
 ![The existing site](existing-site-1.png)
 ![The existing site](existing-site-2.png)
 ![The existing site](existing-site-3.png)

+- We are planning to upgrade the presentation of the current website and make it more responsive to screen size changes.
+Some sessions of the existing site look weird on mobile such as the footer and the apply page.
+- We also want to add more images and change the organization of the current pages to make it more readable and appealing to the viewer.
+There are currently five pages of the site.
+We will reorganize the content into four pages so that the organization is improved and the project requirement is satisfied.

 ### Client Goals (Milestone 1)